Neovex/BlackTournament/README.md

 ![Black Tournament Banner](/src/Assets/Textures/launcher_banner.png)

 ## What is it?
-Black Tournament is a fully functional arena PvP shooter in 2D.
+Black Tournament is a action packed arena PvP shooter in 2D.
 Based on the original concept of Epic Games Unreal Tournament.

 ## Features
 - Full network multiplayer support for up to 8 players